 Burrata and Strawberry Bruschetta – This is Giada De Laurentiis’s recipe which we ate at SOBEWFF.
 It is amazing and will be added to my 4th of July menu.

-Caprese Skewers: Using cherry tomatoes, basil leaves, mozzarella balls(I even add blueberries, make your skewers, and then drizzle them with a balsamic reduction.
-If you are pressed for time, you can also just buy a balsamic glaze.
+Caprese Skewers: Using cherry tomatoes, basil leaves, and mozzarella balls(I even add blueberries, make your skewers, and then drizzle them with a balsamic reduction.
+If you are pressed for time, you can buy a balsamic glaze.

 Cherry Tomato Caesar Salad: I love this recipe from Melissa Clark.
-You simply whisk together 2 cloves garlic, 1/4 tsp. sea salt, 2 tsp. fresh lemon juice, 3/4 tsp Worcestershire sauce and 3 tbs. extra virgin olive oil.
-You could grill the romaine lettuce leaves but I do not.
-Spread the thinly sliced romaine on a platter, drizzle with the dressing and scatter halved cherry tomatoes and coarsely chopped anchovies on top.
+You whisk together two cloves garlic, 1/4 tsp. sea salt, 2 tsp. fresh lemon juice, 3/4 tsp Worcestershire sauce, and 3 tbs. extra virgin olive oil.
+You could grill the romaine lettuce leaves.
+Spread the thinly sliced romaine on a platter, drizzle with the dressing, and scatter halved cherry tomatoes and coarsely chopped anchovies.
 Add grated or shaved parmesan cheese on top.
-I love shaved parmesan and have been using the Violife vegan parmesan ( get it at Sprouts).
+I love shaved parmesan and have used the Violife vegan parmesan ( get it at Sprouts).
 Drizzle with more dressing and grind black pepper.

 Corn on the Cob: Corn is in season and has been especially sweet.
-We wrap ours in foil with some vegan butter (either Miyokos or Earth Balance).
-For a spicer kick, we do like adding Trader Joe’s Elote seasoning.
+We wrap our foil with vegan butter (Miyokos or Earth Balance).
+We like adding Trader Joe’s Elote seasoning for a spicier kick.

 Desserts

 I’ve never been into baking until this past year.
-I definitely want to test out some newer desserts like this Skillet Blueberry Bourbon Pandowdy.
+I want to test some newer desserts like this Skillet Blueberry Bourbon Pandowdy.

 Drinks

 If you have an over 21 crowd, then beer is a must.
 I also like to put out some wine.
-I know it is a vibrant orange and not red, but it’s close.
+I know it is a vibrant orange, not red, but it’s close.
 As a refreshing summer drink, Aperol Spritz is a fun and easy drink to make.
+Or try this Frosted Watermelon Rosemary Frosé from Half-Baked Harvest.

 Photo by Aperol IG

-If you are really into keeping your July 4th food red, white, and blue, check out these drinks for a red, white, and boozy 4th.
+Check out these other drinks for a red, white, and boozy 4th.

-Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
-Sign up for other great tips at haveuheard.com.
+Pass on these great tips, tell your friends, and like us on Instagram, TikTok, and Pinterest.

 Leave A Comment